Moderated Vs. Unmoderated Usability Testing: Which Is The Right Method?

 Even though unmoderated usability testing is commonly employed towards the conclusion of a design process, when assessing final designs or testing prototypes, many organizations choose to utilize it throughout the entire design process due to its cost-effectiveness and potential for significant benefits, provided participants are adequately briefed and the testing platform is intuitive.

-How do I choose between moderated and unmoderated usability tests?
+How do I choose between unmoderated vs. moderated tests?

-There's no definitive answer on whether moderated or unmoderated usability tests are superior.
+There's no definitive answer on whether moderated vs unmoderated usability tests are superior.
 Both methods hold value in any design process.

 Please ask the following questions before choosing between the two methods: